opencontrol/freedonia-compliance/markdowns/system_documentation/system-data.md

-# Freedonia Hello World (freedonia.fd)
+# Freedonia compliance

-This System Security Plan provides an overview of the security requirements for the Freedonia Hello World (freedonia.fd) system and describes the controls in place or planned for implementation to provide a level of security appropriate for the information to be transmitted, processed or stored by the system.
+This System Security Plan provides an overview of the security requirements for the Freedonia Compliance (freedonia-compliance) and describes the controls in place or planned for implementation to provide a level of security appropriate for the information to be transmitted, processed or stored by the system.
 Information security is vital to our critical infrastructure and its effective performance and protection is a key component of our national security program.
 Proper management of information technology systems is essential to ensure the confidentiality, integrity and availability of the data transmitted, processed or stored by the

-Freedonia.fd information system.
+Freedonia Compliance information system.

+The security safeguards implemented for
+Freedonia Compliance
-The security safeguards implemented for the Freedonai.fd system meet the policy and control requirements set forth in this System Security Plan.
+meet the policy and control requirements set forth in this System Security Plan.
 All systems are subject to monitoring consistent with applicable laws, regulations, agency policies, procedures and practices.

 Unique Identifier | Information System Name | Information System Abbreviation
 ----------------- | ----------------------- | ---
-Freedonia.fd | Freedonia Hello World | Freedonia.fd
+freedonia-compliance | Freedonia Compliance | fd-comp

 # Security Objectives Categorization (FIPS 199)